 Relocating within the United Kingdom

 It is not uncommon for a parent to want to relocate within the jurisdiction with a child following a divorce or separation.
 It may be that the parent wishes to be closer to their family and support network or needs to relocate in order to find work and afford a home.
+For more information watch our video here.

 We will guide you through these decisions and discussions, offering sensitive, tailored support to resolve the issues you may face.